Benjamin Moore’s Chantilly Lace is another great paint color you might want to consider.

 I’m always happy to answer them.

-Which reminds me… I’ve already answered a popular inquiry about the best white paint colors to use for trim and baseboards, (just in case your wondering:)
+Which reminds me… I’ve already answered a popular inquiry about another popular bright white paint color, Decorators White which is more of a clean, cool white- (just in case your looking for more of a pure white.)

 Last, but not least of all…